The rookie compound was supposed to stay quiet for a day.

 Michael looked at Sora.

-She had already started saving route data again.
-Of course.
+She had already started saving route data again, stylus moving with less smoothness than usual.

 When she answered, her voice was calm.